Saving Me (TV series)

 Saving Me is an animated science fiction sitcom created by Aaron Johnston for BYUtv.
 The show follows the time-traveling adventures of a grouchy senior billionaire named Bennett Bramble.
 Lonely and hated in his own era, Bennett travels back in time to meet his 11-year-old self and to convince the boy to make better decisions about his life.
-He tries to teach ethics to his younger counterpart, but he has little actual understanding of the topic.
-His advice and his plans constantly backfire.
+He tries to teach ethics to his younger counterpart, but he has little actual understanding of the topic, causing his advice and his plans to constantly backfire.

 The show is the first animated series to be created for BYUtv.
 It is produced by Sphere Animation (formerly known as Oasis Animation), a Montreal-based animation studio that is known for its work on the last six seasons of Arthur, the Netflix animated series Kulipari, and Riley Rocket, among others.

 The show premiered on BYUtv on October 1, 2022, and on Family Channel on March 15, 2023.
 The show originally ended on April 3, 2023 with two seasons and 20 episodes in total.
 The show has been renewed for a third and fourth season, making a total of 40 episodes for this show.